 CONS: No second hand (but does have second data on LCD subdisplay), countdown timer limited to 100 minutes

 The simple and confident looking GW6900-1 has an easily accessible EL backlight button on the front of the case, which makes it a good choice for those operating in the dark.
 The DW6900-1V is a more affordable option with the same case, but it lacks Tough Solar, Multi-Band 6, and world time.
 The GW6900 descends from the DW6600, which was the first G-Shock with an EL backlight and was issued to Navy SEALS.

 PROS: Iconic G-Shock case, solar charging, Multi-Band 6

-CONS: Full features result in higher price
+CONS: More features means a higher price

 CONS: Large buttons but there is more resistance when pressing them due to the protected button structure

 The GD120MB-1 is a blacked-out all-digital Military Black version of the popular 100 series style of case.
 The GD120 has a 7-year battery, making it a good choice for worry-free military use.

 PROS: Large and tough looking, large buttons, good battery life